 Customers may seek an alternative bid for construction of new distribution facilities if any capital contribution is required and the construction does not involve existing circuits.

 In order to qualify for contestable work, contractors shall submit a Contractor Qualification Application and meet NOTL Hydro’s requirements.
-NOTL Hydro does not assume any representation or warranty regarding the contractor(s) selected by the Customer, regardless of whether the contractor(s) has completed the requirements set by NOTL Hydro and shall have no liability to the Customer in respect to such work.
-All work must be completed in accordance with the applicable safety acts and regulations.
+NOTL Hydro does not assume any responsibility or warranty regarding the contractor(s) selected by the Customer, regardless of whether the contractor(s) has completed the requirements set by NOTL Hydro and shall have no liability to the Customer in respect to such work.
+All work must be completed in accordance with the applicable safety acts and Regulations.

 NOTL Hydro may charge a Customer that chooses to pursue an alternative bid any costs incurred by NOTL Hydro associated with the Expansion project, including but not limited to the following: